Bacterial DNA replication is an essential step for reproduction – Binary fission.

 - In the next step, Dna c protein assists in loading Dna B (helicase) at the unwound region.

 - On each strand of DNA a ring like hexamer of Dna B, unwinds the DNA bi-directionally.

 - SSB proteins stabilize the exposed single strands of DNA.

 - The topological strain caused by unwinding of DNA is relieved by DNA gyrase (DNA TOP II).

-- The DNA replication is highly regulated step.
+- It is highly regulated process.
 It occurs only once during each cell division.
 The GATC sequence present 11 times in oriC.
 The adenine of GATC is methylated by Dam methylase (DNA adenine methylation).
 When only strand is methylated it is called as hemimethylated and when both the strands are methylated called as fully methylated.
 The fully methylated state serves as an active origin.
-Hence DNA replication initiated only when GATC is fully methylated.
+Hence, the process is initiated only when GATC is fully methylated.
 Slow hydrolysis of ATP by Dna A protein also regulates the replication.